Perfect Low-Carb Taco Salad

 I used grated Three Cheese Mexican Blend from Costco.
 If you prefer (and want slightly more meat to freeze) you can make Slow Cooker Spicy Ground Beef Taco Meat to use in this recipe.
 You'll need 3 lbs. ground beef for that recipe.

 Nutritional information does not include salad dressing of your choice or optional diced avocado.

 Recipe perfected by Kalyn after years and years of making Taco Salad!

 Amount Per Serving: Calories: 578Total Fat: 37gSaturated Fat: 14gUnsaturated Fat: 17.6gCholesterol: 153mgSodium: 1210mgCarbohydrates: 12gFiber: 4.9gSugar: 3.9gProtein: 48g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Perfect Low-Carb Taco Salad is a great dish for low-carb diet plans, and for any phase of the South Beach Diet.
-South Beach would recommend lean ground beef and reduced-fat cheese, and other low-carb diets would prefer higher-fat ingredients.
+Perfect Low-Carb Taco Salad is a great dish for low-carb diet plans, and for any phase of the original South Beach Diet.
+South Beach would recommend lean ground beef and reduced-fat cheese as well as lower-fat salad dressing, and other low-carb diets would prefer higher-fat ingredients.